Chiraggarg879/RideEEVE/README.md

 ## Available Scripts

-In the project directoryo, you can run with command:
+In the project directory, you can run with command:

 ### `npm start`